 Dynamic in-year, priority challenges are likely to be addressed through one or more ETA Leads where the challenges fall within or cut across the existing CW ITP technical scope.
 ETA and Dynamic tasks follow a more-involved proposal process from October to July.
 These are additional research priorities, which may not endure year-on-year and may be transversal (cover multiple ETAs) or, potentially, outside of normal ITP technical scope.
 These are run as part of the same process as the enduring research.

-Disruptor proposals are addressed twice-yearly and follow a simpler process, governed at the CW ITP Management Team level, so that they move rapidly from selection to contract to delivery (from May and November) - a great opportunity for innovators to test their emerging ideas.
+Disruptor proposals follow a simpler process, governed at the CW ITP Management Team level, so that they move rapidly from selection to contract to delivery - a great opportunity for innovators to test their emerging ideas.
 The opportunity for emerging ideas and innovations to be tested through short, low cost activity, prior to any potential larger activity.
-Run as twice-annual calls, with a broad and open research scope.

 The CW ITP is based on a two-year rolling schedule with the call for Enduring and Dynamic research proposals launched in October, focussed on the Conference every other year.
 Projects of between 1 and 2 years duration will support more varied research goals and substance, complemented by the shorter Disruptor tasks launched twice per year.
 The schedule is designed such that projects complete in good time to present research highlights at the conference.